 Up-and-coming fashionistas inspired by this nation’s nature reveal their collections over several days in Harpa Concert Hall to audiences of experts and observers.

-Icelandic design is becoming ever more renowned across the world, particularly in the way that it combines unusual patterns and materials for unexpected, contemporary results.
+Icelandic design is becoming ever more renowned across the world, particularly in how it combines unusual patterns and materials for unexpected, contemporary results.

-In many other countries, November is nicknamed ‘Movember’ or 'No-Shave November,' and it has become traditional for men to grow out their moustaches to raise awareness around men's health issues.
+In many other countries, November is nicknamed ‘Movember’ or 'No-Shave November,' and it has become traditional for men to grow out their mustaches to raise awareness around men's health issues.

-But Icelanders prefer to grow out their facial hair in March and seek to raise awareness and funds for a large cross-section of cancer research.
+But Icelanders prefer to grow out their facial hair in March and seek to raise awareness and funds for a broad cross-section of cancer research.

-They call the occasion Moustache March.
-Even the city buses have moustaches stuck on their fronts.
+They call the occasion Mustache March.
+Even the city buses have mustaches stuck on their fronts.

-If you're coming to Iceland in March, consider growing your moustache out to fit in with the beardy crowd.
+If you're coming to Iceland in March, consider growing your mustache out to fit in with the beardy crowd.

-There are a wealth of things to see in Iceland in March.
-Though the weather can be somewhat tumultuous, every region but the Highlands should be at least somewhat accessible, except in the event of flooding, heavy snowfall, or unexpected avalanches.
+There is a wealth of things to see in Iceland in March.
+Though the weather can be somewhat tumultuous, every region but the Highlands should be at least partially accessible, except in the event of flooding, heavy snowfall, or unexpected avalanches.